Elao/symfony-standard/README.md

 $ ssh-add -K ~/.ssh/[your_private_key]
 ```

-Usage :
+Notes :

- * Just "vagrant up" in your current project dir.
-It will provision your vm and update /etc/hosts for both the host and the guest (using hostmanager plugin) the first run
- * If necessary, ssh to your vm with "vagrant ssh"
  * Remember to "vagrant halt" to shutdown your vm
  * If problems occurs, or if you feel the needs to, you can provision your vm with "vagrant provision" and update /etc/hosts with "vagrant hostmanager"
- * Simple, uh ?

-Notes :

  * Project is mapped in ~/www in the vm
  * For speedup needings, cache and logs are respectively mapped in ~/cache and ~/logs